 To make accessibility infrastructure.
 Yukiko Otaka

-"Until then, I just look at the works.
-Even if I wanted to participate in an event, there was no information guarantee, or even if there was, I thought I would need specialized knowledge, so the hurdle was high.
-However, I was deeply moved by the experience of meeting the artist in person for the first time and being able to communicate with him or her through a sign language interpreter about the artist's intentions and thoughts.
-I came to think that I wanted many people to feel this experience and that it was a waste of time."
+"Until then, I'd just looked at the works.
+Even if I wanted to participate in an event, there was no guarantee of information, and even if there was, I thought it would require specialized knowledge, so it was a high hurdle.
+But meeting the artist in person for the first time and being able to communicate and learn about the artist's creative intentions and thoughts through sign language interpretation was a deeply moving experience.
+I really wanted as many people as possible to have this experience, and I felt that it was a shame in the current situation."

 I interviewed Mr. Otaka through a sign language interpreter.